Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 A clogged safety valve in your Moka pot can be a significant reason for not using all the water during brewing.

-The safety valve is essential in releasing excess steam pressure, preventing potential explosions from occurring due to high internal pressure.
+The pressure valve is essential in releasing excess steam pressure, preventing potential explosions from occurring due to high internal pressure.

-You may gently use a small brush or toothpick to remove any accumulated debris.
+You may gently use a small brush or toothpick to remove accumulated debris.

 3. Overfilling The Reservoir